 What Kind of Payments Do Care Providers Collect?

+Around 30 million Americans (around 9% of the population) are uninsured.
+For whatever reason, these patients cannot obtain insurance, or they may elect not to have it.
 Usually, the reason is financial, as 64% of polled uninsured Americans said they couldn’t afford it.
 But the upshot of that percentage is that 36% of polled uninsured individuals had their own reasons (they think they don’t need it, or it conflicts with religious or ethical ideals).
 These patients will be paying for the entirety of their care out of pocket.

 Is Collecting Payments Slowing Down Your Cash Flow?

+The insurance company will assess this information and return an 835 ERA outlining what they will cover.
+Hopefully, the two forms line up, but whether or not, the whole process can take weeks.
 The funds will then be released from the payer (the insurer) to the care provider with the assistance of a clearinghouse.
 However, insurance agencies often release payments in lump sum installments.
 These installments comprise a number of different visits.

-It’s impossible to decipher from the dollar amount of the payment that visits were included in that sum.
+It’s impossible to decipher from the dollar amount of the payment what visits were included in that sum.
 That information needs to be decoded by comparing the 835 to the 837 and the deposit amounts.

-As you can see, this is a long, time-consuming process.
+As you can see, this is a lengthy, time-consuming process.
 That’s why doctors, therapists, dentists, and other care providers typically don’t do any medical billing themselves.
 They give this to a dedicated receptionist to do or outsource it to a third-party medical biller.
 In any case, the slow nature of this cash flow does not go well with patients who are delaying their payments.

 Sending a bill to patients and requesting a paper check (for example) instead of collecting payment at the time of the visit compounds this particular revenue issue.
 If patients delay their payments or become delinquents, the physician who rendered care can suffer significant cash flow issues as they wait for insurers and patients to pay up.